 The early work in twins is suggestive of the possibility that eventually, with enough knowledge about human DNA, scientists will be able to discover a specific gene for, well, for anything related to personality, preferences, intelligence, or physical characteristics.
 That's a potentially exciting domain of future research, and one that researchers have examined very vigorously in the last 15 years or so.
 In this work, affectionately referred to as "gene for" studies by one of my colleagues, researchers looked for specific small repeating sections of genes (single nucleotide polymorphisms or SNPs) that identified a version of a specific gene.
 The SNPs usually were related to the specific production or reception of neuropeptides implicated in any number of social behaviors in non-humans.
 One really famous SNP is the APOE4 genetic polymorphism, which has been linked to increased risk for Alzheimer's Disease in humans.
 Another one is the GG variant of the oxytocin receptor gene rs53576, which is associated with increased oxytocin receptors in the brain.

-In the subsequent "gene for" research, many researchers were left disappointed Specifically, for every breakthrough finding linking a specific SNP to a personality characteristic, there was a null replication.
-Several of the most promising candidate genes, such as the MAOA gene which has been linked to antisocial behavior in past research (Caspi et al., 2002), have failed to replicate in subsequent work, according to several meta-analyses (De Moor et al., 2010).
+In the subsequent "gene for" research, however, many researchers were left disappointed.
+Specifically, for every breakthrough finding that linked a specific SNP to a personality characteristic, there was a null replication.
+Several of the most promising candidate genes—such as the MAOA gene which has been linked to antisocial behavior in past research (Caspi et al., 2002)—have failed to replicate in subsequent work, according to several meta-analyses (De Moor et al., 2010).